vicianm/dynamic-form/README.md

 # Dynamic Form Header
-Component which emulates dynamic headers and footers for large structured forms.
+Component which emulates dynamic headers and footers of large structured forms.